ntustison/Histograms/Text/results2.md

 \begin{figure}[!htb]
   \centering
   \includegraphics[width=0.75\linewidth]{FiguresDataverse/DiceVarianceStudyVersion2a.pdf}
-  \caption{Harvard Dataverse image cohort:  (Left) The deviation in resulting segmentation caused by distortions produced noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric.
-Each segmentation is reduced to three labels for comparison:
+  \caption{Harvard Dataverse image cohort.  \textcolor{blue}{Box plots
+  illustrate the lack of segmentation overlap with reference segmentations caused by distortions produced by noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric over all five algorithms.
+We provide the results of the two pathologically-relevant labels for comparison: ``ventilation defect'' (Cluster 1) and ``hypo-ventilation'' (Cluster 2).}
-  ``ventilation defect'' (Cluster 1), ``hypo-ventilation'' (Cluster 2), ``other ventilation'' (Cluster 3).
-(Right) Results from the Tukey Test following one-way ANOVA to compare the deviations.
-Higher positive values are indicative of increased robustness to simulated image distortions.
   }
 \label{fig:simulationsDataverse}
 \end{figure}

 \begin{figure}[!htb]
   \centering
   \includegraphics[width=0.85\linewidth]{FiguresDataverse/DiceVarianceStudyVersion2b.pdf}
-  \caption{Harvard Dataverse image cohort:  (Left) The deviation in resulting segmentation caused by distortions produced noise, histogram-based intensity nonlinearities, and their combination as measured by the Dice metric.
-Each segmentation is reduced to three labels for comparison:
+  \caption{Harvard Dataverse image cohort.  \textcolor{blue}{(Left) Results
-  ``ventilation defect'' (Cluster 1), ``hypo-ventilation'' (Cluster 2), ``other ventilation'' (Cluster 3).
-(Right) Results from the Tukey Test following one-way ANOVA to compare the deviations.
-Higher positive values are indicative of increased robustness to simulated image distortions.
+  from Tukey's test following one-way ANOVA to compare the resulting overlaps between algorithms (cf Figure \ref{fig:simulationsDataverse}).
+Higher positive values indicate increased robustness to simulated image distortions.
+A solid line indicates statistical significance at the 0.05 level whereas the dashed line indicates no statistically significant difference.
+(Right)
+  To further visualize the Tukey results, a simplified alluvial diagram is used to provide connections illustrating relative performance between algorithms where the algorithms listed on the left have improved performance relative to their connected algorithms on the right with the width of the connection being proportional to difference in performance.}
   }
   \label{fig:simulationsDataverse2}
 \end{figure}

-Ten simulated images for each of the subjects of both the University of Virginia and Harvard Dataverse cohort were generated for each of the three categories of randomly generated artefacts:  noise, nonlinearities, and combined noise and intensity nonlinearites.
+Ten simulated images for each of the subjects of both the University of Virginia and Harvard Dataverse cohort were generated for each of the three categories of randomly generated artefacts:  noise, nonlinearities, and combined noise and intensity nonlinearities.
 The original image as well as the simulated images were segmented using each of the five algorithms.
 Following our earlier protocol, we maintained the original Clusters 1 and 2 per algorithm and combined the remaining clusters into a single third cluster.
 This allowed us to compare between algorithms and maintain separate those clusters which are the most studied and reported in the literature.
-The Dice metric was used to quantify the amount of deviation, per cluster, between the segmentation produced by the original image and the corresponding simulated distorted image segmentation which are plotted in Figures \ref{fig:simulations} and
+The Dice metric was used to quantify the amount of deviation, per cluster, between the segmentation produced by the original image and the corresponding simulated distorted image segmentation which is summarized in Figures \ref{fig:simulations} and
-\ref{fig:simulationsDataverse} (left column).
-These results were then compared, on a per-cluster and per-artefact basis, using a one-way ANOVA followed by Tukey's Honest Significant Difference (HSD) test.
-95% confidence intervals are provided in the right column of Figures \ref{fig:simulations} and
 \ref{fig:simulationsDataverse}.
+The algorithms were then compared, on a per-cluster and per-artefact basis, using one-way ANOVA followed by Tukey's Honest Significant Difference (HSD) test in Figures \ref{fig:simulations2} and
+\ref{fig:simulationsDataverse2}.  \textcolor{blue}{The results of these tests
+are further visualized via simplified alluvial diagrams with the superior performing algorithms, in terms of Dice overlap,  listed on the left connecting to their worse performing counterparts on the right where the width of the connection is proportional to the overlap difference and colored by artefact type.
+The algorithms which exploit image-based spatial information, most notably El Bicho, demonstrate generally superior performance as compared with their histogram-only counterparts in both data sets.
+For example, in Cluster 1, for both datasets, the sole histogram-only algorithm that demonstrates any elevated pairwise performance is k-means but, proportionally, this significance is dwarfed by the performance of the algorithms which leverage spatial information.
+Additionally, it is apparent from these tests that El Bicho consistently provides the best performance across the specified clusters in the presence of MR-based image distortions.
+}